Destroyeur6315/api_flask/README.md

 <br>

-4. To see the response, scroll a little until "Server response" section.
-The response is in JSON :
+4. To see the response, scroll until the "Server response"'s section.
+The response is in JSON:

 <br>